-IARs also serve as Registered Representatives of Commonwealth Financial Network, a registered broker/dealer, member FINRA and SIPC.
-They will have limited access to certain product sponsors where selling agreements have been executed by Commonwealth.
+As explained above in Item 10, some Investment Advisory Representatives are Registered Representatives of Commonwealth Financial Network, a registered broker/dealer, member FINRA and SIPC.
+They have limited access to certain product sponsors where selling agreements have been executed by Commonwealth.

-IARs who are Registered Representatives of Commonwealth are subject to FINRA Conduct Rule 3040 which can restrict such registered individuals from conducting securities transactions away from Commonwealth unless Commonwealth provides the IAR with written authorization.
-Therefore, clients are advised that the IAR may be limited to conducting securities transactions through Commonwealth and its clearing firm, National Financial Services LLC.
+IARs who are Registered Representatives of Commonwealth are subject to FINRA Conduct Rule 3040 which restricts such registered individuals from conducting securities transactions away from Commonwealth unless Commonwealth provides the IAR with written authorization.
+Therefore, clients are advised that the IAR is limited to conducting securities transactions through Commonwealth and its clearing firm, National Financial Services LLC.

-IARs will suggest you use Commonwealth as the Broker/Dealer for executing securities transactions.
-You are not obligated to use Commonwealth as the Broker/Dealer and are free to use the Broker/Dealer of your choice; however, if you wish to implement the plan or advice through the IAR, then you may only use Commonwealth to do so.
+IARs will suggest that you use Commonwealth as the Broker/Dealer for executing securities transactions.
+You are not obligated to use Commonwealth as the Broker/Dealer and are free to use the Broker/Dealer of their choice; however, if you wish to implement the plan or advice through an IAR of Investment Partners, then you will only use Commonwealth to do so.

-Client transactions will be charged according to Commonwealth's then-current commission schedule and you may pay higher commission rates and other fees than otherwise available.
-You will be assessed transaction fees charged by custodians and/or product sponsors, in addition to normal and customary commissions, all of which are fully disclosed to the client.
-These fees and expenses are separate and distinct from any fee(s) charged by our firm.
+Your transactions will be charged according to Commonwealth's then-current commission schedule and you may pay higher commission rates and other fees than otherwise available.
+You may be assessed transaction fees charged by custodians and/or product sponsors, in addition to normal and customary commissions, all of which are fully disclosed to you.
+These fees and expenses are separate and distinct from any fee(s) charged by the IAR of Investment Partners, LTD.

-Commonwealth offers our firm and our firm's advisory representatives one or more forms of financial benefits based on our advisory representatives' total assets under management and administration held at Commonwealth or financial assistance for advisory representatives transitioning from another firm to Commonwealth.
-The types of financial benefits that our advisory representatives receive from Commonwealth include, but are not limited to, forgivable or unforgivable loans, enhanced payouts, and discounts or waivers on transaction, platform, and account fees; technology fees; research package fees; financial planning software fees; administrative fees; brokerage account fees; account transfer fees; and the cost of attending conferences and events.
-The enhanced payouts, discounts, and other forms of financial benefits that advisory representatives receive from Commonwealth are a conflict of interest, and provide a financial incentive for advisory representatives to select Commonwealth as broker/dealer for your accounts over other broker/dealers from which they may not receive similar financial benefits.
-We attempt to mitigate this conflict of interest by disclosing the conflict in this brochure and engaging in a regular review of our relationship with Commonwealth to ensure the relationship continues to be appropriate in all respects for our firm's clients.
+Commonwealth offers our firm and our firm's IARs one or more forms of financial benefits based on our IARs' total assets under management and administration held at Commonwealth or financial assistance for IARs transitioning from another firm to Commonwealth.
+The types of financial benefits that our IARs receive from Commonwealth include, but are not limited to, forgivable or unforgivable loans, enhanced payouts, and discounts or waivers on transaction, platform, and account fees; technology fees; research package fees; financial planning software fees; administrative fees; brokerage account fees; account transfer fees; and the cost of attending conferences and events.
+The enhanced payouts, discounts, and other forms of financial benefits that IARs receive from Commonwealth are a conflict of interest, and provide a financial incentive for IARs to select Commonwealth as broker/dealer for your accounts over other broker/dealers from which they may not receive similar financial benefits.
+We attempt to mitigate this conflict of interest by disclosing the conflict in this brochure and engaging in a regular review of our relationship with Commonwealth to ensure the relationship continues to be appropriate in all respects for you.